jayprox12/test_leagueDatabase/README.md

 Add new entry:
 curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Vic Sage", "alias": "Question", "species": "Human", "abilities": "Great Martial Artist, Detective", "description": "Conspiracy theorist and a little bit paranoid.", "weaknesses": "He is only human."}' http://localhost:3000/characters

-Modify entry with an _id value (use a value that exists in your database) curl -i -X PUT -H 'Content-Type: application/json' -d '{name: "John Stewart", alias: "Green Lantern", species: "Human", abilities: "Wields Oan power ring", description: "Is an architect and veteran U.S. Marine from Detroit, Michigan, who was selected by the Guardians as a backup Green Lantern to then-current Green Lantern Hal Jordan"}' http://localhost:3000/characters/(_id value)
+Modify entry with an _id value (use a value that exists in your database): curl -i -X PUT -H 'Content-Type: application/json' -d '{name: "John Stewart", alias: "Green Lantern", species: "Human", abilities: "Wields Oan power ring", description: "Is an architect and veteran U.S. Marine from Detroit, Michigan, who was selected by the Guardians as a backup Green Lantern to then-current Green Lantern Hal Jordan"}' http://localhost:3000/characters/(_id value)

 Get all entries:
 curl -i -X GET http://localhost:3000/characters

-Get entry with an _id value (use a value that exists in your database) curl -i -X GET http://localhost:3000/characters/(_id value)
+Get entry with an _id value (use a value that exists in your database): curl -i -X GET http://localhost:3000/characters/(_id value)

 Delete entry with an _id value (use a value that exists in your database)